au-nlp/project-milestone-p2-group1/README.md

 ## Methods
 ### Data Analysis
 We have conducted an exploratory data analysis of the TL;DR corpus and our Gen Z dataset.
 Our Gen Z dataset consists of three existing Gen Z datasets/dictionaries, which are listed in the Proposed Additional Datasets section.
 We embed neutral translations of slang terms and retrieval-match them to TL;DR summaries using cosine similarity.
 An LLM (GPT OSS 120B) rewrites the summaries using the retrieved slang, creating a supervised training set.
-You can find all the details in file `data_generation.ipynb`.
+You can find all the details in the file `data_generation.ipynb`.

 ### Modelling
 Our aim is to perform a supervised fine-tuning (SFT) step on a pretrained summarizer.
 We explore different pretrained summarizers (T5-small and BART-base) and then compare their results.
 Our target output is Gen Z style summary.
 Thus, the fine-tuning receives as input a TL;DR prompt, its completion and a respective synthetically generated Gen Z completion.

 ### Evaluation